algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Error Handling

-For errors that happens in the file loading phase, the program ask for a correct file name/format; in the compiler phase, the program waits for the file to finish compiling before returning all the errors; in the interpreter phase if there is an error, the program stops and return an error.
+For errors that happens in the file loading phase, the program ask for a correct file name/format; in the assembler phase, the program waits for the file to finish assembling before returning all the errors; in the interpreter phase if there is an error, the program stops and return an error.

 #### Error Message Type